monicaortiz20/monicaortiz20/README.md

 * 🌍  I'm based in based in Madrid, Spain
 * ✉️  You can contact me at [ortiznavajomonica@gmail.com](mailto:ortiznavajomonica@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning VueJs & Python

 ### Skills